The relative prevalence of wave-packets and coherent structures in the inertial and kinetic ranges of turbulence as seen by Solar Orbiter: Results

 As expected, the Haar and Db10 wavelet estimates diverge in the KR, seen in Figure \ref{fig:psd}, as the Haar cannot resolve scaling exponents steeper than -3 \citep{cho_simulations_2009}.
-However, both the Haar and Db10 spectral estimates, within their given frequency resolution, identify the same location of the spectral break, the smallest scale at which the wavelet PSDs coincide.
+Therefore, the Haar wavelet cannot reliably identify the scaling exponent in the KR, however it does provide appropriate fluctuations from the decomposition.
+However, both the Haar and Db10 spectral estimates, within their given frequency resolution, identify the same location of the spectral break, which is identified as the smallest scale at which the wavelet PSDs coincide.
 The IR-KR spectral break scale moves with the larger of the ion scales $\rho_{i}$ and $d_{i}$ (blue vertical lines in Figure \ref{fig:psd}, which is reproduced for all intervals in Figure \ref{fig:psd-full}), decreasing with decreasing distance from $4-1$ s and plasma $\beta ~\geq 2$.
 The evolution of the spectral break was previously observed by \cite{safrankova_evolution_2023, lotz_radial_2023, bruno_radial_2014} for magnetic field trace spectra.
 For $B_{\parallel}$ the spectral break differs by one dyadic scale to the perpendicular components for $\beta \geq 2$ and the interval 2022-01-03 at $0.992$ au.

 The outer inertial range spectral break to the $1/f$-range (Figure \ref{fig:psd}) is typically located before the $1$ h scale.
 The early $1/f$-break is most evident in $B_{\parallel}$ and $B_{\perp (V_{sw}, B)}$.
 The break between the IR and 1/f is well resolved in our wavelet spectral estimates which do not require multi-sample averaging, the break frequency decreases with decreasing distance.
 This was also reported by \cite{chen_evolution_2020}, who averaged each interval over a sliding window Fourier magnetic field trace spectra to obtain the break at $\sim 10^{4}$ s for large and $\sim 10^{3}$ s for small distances from the sun.